10 most common causes

 - Pain and burning when you urinate

 Treatment and urgency: If you have vaginal itching and other symptoms like abnormal vaginal discharge, see a doctor to confirm that you have a yeast infection.
 Self-diagnosis is often inaccurate and can delay getting the best treatment.
 Treatment includes an antifungal oral medication or vaginal cream.

 Candida is a fungus that causes vaginal yeast infections.
 It is usually found in the gastrointestinal tract and vagina.
 When candida starts overgrowing, because of medication, stress, injury, intercourse, or other causes, it can cause an infection.

 What are the first signs of a yeast infection?

-The first signs of yeast infection include symptoms such as constant itching or irritation of the vaginal opening, pain with urination, and vaginal discharge that may look thick and white.
-These symptoms are very similar to many other conditions including bacterial infections and dermatitis, so it is very important to get an actual diagnosis and confirm a yeast infection before starting treatment.
+The first signs of a yeast infection include itching or irritation of the vaginal opening, pain when urinating, and vaginal discharge that may look thick, clumpy, and white.
+These symptoms are similar to many other conditions including bacterial infections and dermatitis.
+So it’s important to get a diagnosis to be sure that you have a yeast infection before starting treatment.

 When will my symptoms resolve?